rieckpil/progmot/content/blog/one-year-course-release.md

 ## The Initial Strategy

-I've been writing blog articles for over three years.
-There wasn't any clear direction as I wrote about several Java Framework.

 To better understand my journey, let's take a brief look at by content creation history:

-Back in November 2017, I published the [first blog article](https://rieckpil.de/summary-of-the-container-conf-2017/).
-While my first articles where quite random, I soon established the habit to constantly write about something.
-I've been writing articles for quite a range of topics in the Java ecosystem.
-Many of them where the result of my learnings at work or hands-on tutorials that I wish I had found on Google when I learned a new technology (especially Java EE).
+Back in November 2017, I published my [first blog article](https://rieckpil.de/summary-of-the-container-conf-2017/).
+While the following few articles where rather random (both in the topic and timing), I soon established the habit to constantly write about something.
+Since then, I've been writing articles for a range of topics mainly about Java and its framework ecosystem.
+Many of the blog posts where the result of my learnings at work or hands-on tutorials that I wish I had found on Google when I learned a new technology (especially Java EE).

-At the end of 2019 I also reached the milestone of 100 published articles on my site.
+At the end of 2019 I reached the milestone of 100 published articles on my site.

 After writing `text/plain` for some years, I thought the next natural step is to also create video content.